Family Law Act Requirements

 $

-More importantly, reaching agreement at mediation allows parties to retain control over the process and the eventual outcome, something that is lost when a Judge is making decisions for you.
+Reaching agreement at Mediation allows you to retain control over the process and the outcome, something that is lost when a Judge is making decisions for you.
 Mediation is also far quicker and cheaper than litigation.